-I am a strong supporter (and defender) of Clemson's tradition of having a Mathematical Sciences graduate program instead of the traditional Mathematics program.
+I am a strong supporter (and lately also a defender) of Clemson's tradition of having a Mathematical Sciences graduate program instead of the traditional Mathematics program.
 Our graduates are trained to have a breadth of knowledge in Computational Mathematics, Operations Research, Statistics, Analysis, Stochastics, and Algebra.
-Since most M.S. and Ph.D. students in mathematics/mathematical sciences end up with a job that is different from their thesis research (which includes if they take a teaching job at a 4 year school), this breadth of knowledge allows them to be very flexible in industry and laboratories, and provides teachers at 4 year schools the abilitiy to teach all undergraduate course offerings.
+Since most M.S. and Ph.D. students in mathematics/mathematical sciences end up with a job that is different from their thesis research (which includes if they take a teaching job at a 4 year school), this breadth of knowledge allows them to be very flexible in industry and laboratories, and provides our graduates who become teachers at 4 year colleges the ability to teach all undergraduate course offerings.

 Those interested in mathematics genealogy can explore my mathematical lineage (at the Mathematics Genealogy Project).